 - Bakery Cakes and several individual desserts were on special

 Crackers were on sale in nearly every store I was in this week – one store had a great price on Ritz and another on their fancier Water Crackers.

 The lesson here: Don’t be dismissive of the marketability of any Holiday – and take advantage of whatever sales it generates!

 What to Cook for V-Day?

 It’s hard to believe that Shrimp can be a budget dinner, but these Shrimp and Kale Packets with White Beans are amazing.
-This recipe, served in Parchment “purses” and is so elegant!
+This recipe is served in Parchment “purses” and is so elegant!
 And so healthy!

 The parchment seals in the flavor and does AMAZING things to the sauce that forms with the steam…so healthy you won’t have to worry about splurging on dessert.
 So easy, it’s a GREAT beginner dish!

 How about a little something sweet for your sweetheart?
 Chocolate Pots de Crème – this one made in minutes in the blender with a two-hour chill time…